SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 > The goroutine performing the `Store` operation finds an empty
 > slot and updates the hash and then the entry by executing `atomic.StoreUint64(&emptyb.hashes[emptyidx], hash)` and `atomic.StorePointer(&emptyb.entries[emptyidx], unsafe.Pointer(newe))`.
 >
-> It is possible for the goroutine performing the `Load` operation to see the updated hash because the hash might have been written by the store goroutine at an index `i`, but the value is not yet written.
+> It is possible for the goroutine performing the `Load` operation to see the updated hash because the hash might have been written by the store goroutine at an index `i`, but the value might not have been written yet.
 > So, the load goroutine will not see the value despite seeing the updated hash.
 It will return with the empty value.
 This is still the expected behavior.

 The complete method is available [here](https://github.com/puzpuzpuz/xsync/blob/main/mapof.go#L258).